watchexec/watchexec/README.md

 * Support for watching files with a specific extension
 * Support for filtering/ignoring events based on glob patterns
 * Optionally clears screen between executions
+* Optionally restarts the command with every modification (good for servers)
 * Does not require a language runtime
 * Small (~100 LOC)